Homemade Pumpkin Pie Spice Recipe

 Combine all ingredients well and store in a small glass jar with a tight lid.

-Substitute this pumpkin spice recipe for the spices in your favorite pumpkin pie recipe or our pumpkin bar recipe (just add up the measurements for all the individual spices listed in the recipe and add that much pumpkin spice blend); sprinkle it into your oatmeal for a tasty start to your day, or cook down a batch of spicy pumpkin butter (this makes great gifts).
+Substitute this pumpkin spice recipe for the spices in your favorite pumpkin pie recipe or our pumpkin bar recipe — just add up the measurements for all the individual spices listed in the recipe and add that much pumpkin spice blend.

-You can also sprinkle this pumpkin pie spice recipe directly into your favorite beverage, but the result will be more like chai than a commercial pumpkin spice flavored latte or other beverage, which is probably as good thing.
+You can also sprinkle this pumpkin pie spice recipe directly into your favorite beverage, but the result will be more like chai than a commercial pumpkin spice flavored latte or other beverage, which is probably as good thing as it’s healthier for you.

-When you have 10 minutes to spare, you can whip up my favorite good-for-you pumpkin spice latte with coconut milk, maple syrup, pumpkin puree and fresh-brewed coffee.
+When you have 10 minutes to spare, you can whip up my favorite good-for-you pumpkin spice latte with coconut milk, maple syrup, pumpkin puree, fresh-brewed coffee and this pumpkin pie spice.
+Yum!

 If you tend to be short of time, however, make a batch of pumpkin spice infused syrup to have on hand for quick latte assembly.